Malente

 Malente is a municipality in the district of Ostholstein, in Schleswig-Holstein, Germany.
 It is about 5 km northwest of Eutin and 35 km north of Lübeck.

-The historian Sigrid Jahns was born in Malente.
+The cities belonging to this municipality are Timmdorf, Kreuzfeld, Neukirchen, Sieversdorf, Krummsee, Malkwitz, Nüchel, Benz, Rachut, Neversfelde and Söhren.

+Geography

+Malente, or Bad Malente Gremsmühlen is a Municipality in Ostholstein, Germany, consisting of Bad Malente, Gremsmühlen, Rachut and Neversfelde.

+However, the municipality/community itself has Timmdorf, Kreuzfeld, Neukirchen, Sieversdorf, Krummsee, Malkwitz, Nüchel, Benz and Söhren partaking in it as well.